Al-Plb/todolist/README.md

 # todolist
 Démo todolist

-Installati react / yarn / bulma
+Installation react / yarn / bulma

 In the project directory, you can run: